Sunday, October 13, 2024

 Cinematography (Edward Lachman)

 El Conde from Chile is probably a must-see for hardcore horror fans, particularly those who are into vampire films, but its appeal will be limited.
 The film imagines if Augusto Pinochet, the brutal dictator of Chile, were actually a vampire who faked his death and was still feasting on the living.
-Creative takes on vampire lore have been told better in recent years (like Let the Right One In and My Heart Only Beats If You Tell It To, for example) than this one, a film whose schtick gets old pretty quickly; indeed, this kind of a tale feels like it was better suited for a short story than a nearly two-hour flick on Netflix.
+Creative takes on vampire lore have been told better in recent years (like Let the Right One In and My Heart Can't Beat Unless You Tell It To, for example) than this one, a film whose schtick gets old pretty quickly; indeed, this kind of a tale feels like it was better suited for a short story than a nearly two-hour flick on Netflix.
 It's a clever movie, no doubt, but it's not nearly as clever as it would like to think it is.
 The film's eerie black-and-white cinematography is gorgeous to look at, though, so it has earned its nomination, but it ultimately just feels like a neat idea that grows tiresome too quickly.

 42. Flamin' Hot